-Planning a trip to Universal Studios Orlando?
+Planning a trip and looking for the best tricks and tips for Universal Studios Orlando?
 Now it’s time to finish your plans and prepare for your unforgettable trip seeing fun characters from some of your favorite movies and televisions series!
 We have put together our best tricks and tips for Universal Studios Orlando to help make your trip a breeze!

 Tricks & Tips for Universal Studios Orlando

 Cut the lines with Universal Express

 Hate waiting in lines?
 Then this tip for Universal Studios Orlando is a lifesaver.
 Pay a little extra for Universal Express, a pass that lets you hop in an expedited line ahead of the crowds for a much shorter waiting time and one of the best tips for Universal Studios Orlando!
 We LOVED this because we really didn’t have to wait for a single ride during our visit.

 Didn’t buy it ahead of time?
 No worries, there are many places inside the park that sell you Universal Express even after you enter the park.

 These passes are an additional cost after your entrance Universal Orlando tickets.
 Universal Express passes range from $50-$85 depending on the park or parks you choose to visit.

 This pass only works in Islands of Adventure and Universal Studios Florida.
 Volcano Bay Resort uses the Tapu Tapu wristband system.

 Stay at a Universal Resort to get early access

 This is one of the most valuable tips for Universal Studios Orlando if you are really wanting to experience any of the three parks without crowds.
 Staying at any one of the six resorts gets you early access to the parks!